KodiComponents/module-userguide/src/guide/laravel/requests.md

     $file = $request->file('photo');

-#### Verifying File Presence

-You may also determine if a file is present on the request using the `hasFile` method:
+You may determine if a file is present on the request using the `hasFile` method:

     if ($request->hasFile('photo')) {
         //